Little Exterior Updates with Huge Impact

 Light the Way

 Dirty and dated, no more!
 The dark metal of the new sconces reflects the finishes featured on the door hardware and alcove roof.
-They add Craftsman style and stark contrast against detailed white woodwork and pale green bricks.
+The front entry lights and accessories add Craftsman style and stark contrast against detailed white woodwork and pale green bricks.